LocalFoodPueblo/lfmobileapp/README.md

 ## Contribution Notes

-If you are interested in helping develop the App or provide other assistance for this project (perhaps writing documentation), please check out the volunteer developer job descriptions posted on the [NeighborWorks Southern Colorado web site](http://nwsoco.org/who-we-are/join-our-team.html "Join the Team") and send a resume, a link to a resume online, or any other comments or questions to admin@nwsoco.org.
+If you are interested in helping develop the App or provide other assistance for this project (perhaps writing documentation), please review the project's [Code of Conduct](CODE_OF_CONDUCT.md), check out the volunteer developer job descriptions posted on the [NeighborWorks Southern Colorado web site](http://nwsoco.org/who-we-are/join-our-team.html "Join the Team") and send a resume, a link to a resume online, or any other comments or questions to admin@nwsoco.org.

-Thank you for your interest in contributing to this ambitious project!
+Thank you for your interest in contributing to this ambitious project.
+It would not be possible without people like you!
 As open source software licensed under the Apache License 2.0 it will be available for anyone to use and customize as needed.<br>
 <br>
 <hr><em>LocalFood Pueblo, the custodial organization overseeing the project, is a subsidary of the 501(c)3 nonprofit NeighborWorks Southern Colorado located in Pueblo, CO, USA.
 For more information you can visit the web sites for each organization at http://lfpueblo.org and http://nwsoco.org.</em>